What we’re doing to prevent LSD

 The Northern Australia Biosecurity Strategy 2030 (the Strategy) was developed to respond to the increased biosecurity risks and rapid changes in northern Australia that required a more collaborative and integrated biosecurity system.
 The Strategy sets out key biosecurity objectives and priority actions for this unique region.

 Improving our understanding of the risks of LSD incursions via non-regulated pathways

 In 2022, the department engaged global epidemiology consultant Ausvet, to undertake work to improve our understanding of the risk of LSD entering Australia via non-regulated pathways.
 Ausvet undertook this work in stages starting with a literature review, a qualitative assessment and a quantitative assessment.

 How we would respond to an incursion

 The nationally agreed policy is to eradicate LSD in the shortest possible time, while minimising social, economic, animal welfare and environmental impacts.
-More details are in the Lumpy skin disease AUSVETPLAN Response Strategy which sets out the agreed approach to how we would respond to this disease.
+Details are in the Lumpy skin disease AUSVETPLAN Response Strategy which sets out the agreed approach on how we would respond to this disease.

 Australia has well developed and tested emergency animal disease response arrangements in place.
 If LSD is detected, these arrangements will be triggered with a view to eradicating the disease.
 The Consultative Committee on Emergency Animal Diseases (CCEAD) will meet and review the technical Response Plan developed by affected state and territory governments.
 This committee involves each state and territory chief veterinary officer, technical experts and representatives from affected industries – as listed under the Emergency Animal Disease Response Agreement (EADRA).